-- Neurofibromatosis type 1 (NF1) causes skin changes and deformed bones and usually starts at birth.
+- Neurofibromatosis type 1 (NF1) causes skin changes (cafe-au-lait spots, freckling in armpit and groin area); bones abnormalities; optic gliomas; and tumors on the nerve tissue or under the skin.
+Signs and symptoms are usually present at birth.

-- Neurofibromatosis type 2 (NF2) causes hearing loss, ringing in the ears and poor balance.
+- Neurofibromatosis type 2 (NF2) causes acoustic neuromas; hearing loss; ringing in the ears; poor balance; brain and/or spinal tumors; and cataracts at a young age.
 It often starts in the teen years.

-- Schwannomatosis causes intense pain.
+- Schwannomatosis causes schwannomas, pain, numbness, weakness, and balance problems.
 It is the rarest type.

 - Neurofibromatosis Fact Sheet.
-National Institute of Neurological Disorders and Stroke (NINDS). http://www.ninds.nih.gov/disorders/neurofibromatosis/detail_neurofibromatosis.htm.
-Accessed February 10, 2010.
+National Institute of Neurological Disorders and Stroke.
+April 2014; http://www.ninds.nih.gov/disorders/neurofibromatosis/detail_neurofibromatosis.htm.

 - The National Human Genome Research Institute's (NHGRI) mission encompasses a broad range of studies aimed at understanding the structure and function of the human genome and its role in health and disease.
 Click on the link to view the information page on this topic.

 - The National Institute of Neurological Disorders and Stroke (NINDS) collects and disseminates research information related to neurological disorders.
 Click on the link to view information on this topic.